nharper/0-rtt-token-binding/draft-ietf-tokbind-tls13-0rtt.md

 --- abstract

 This document describes how Token Binding can be used in the 0-RTT data of a TLS 1.3 connection.
-This involves updating how Token Binding negotiation works and adding a mechanism for indicating whether a server prevents replay.
+This involves a new TLS extension to negotiate and indicate the use of Token Binding in 0-RTT data.
 A TokenBindingMessage sent in 0-RTT data has different security properties than one sent after the TLS handshake has finished, which this document also describes.

 --- middle